johlym/tournament/README.md

 `--lookup-match`: Allows the user to lookup a match by `ID`.

-### Other

-`--audit-log`: All cool apps come with logging capabilities.
-While I never seem to be quite satisfied with what's being logged, there's data being recorded, anyway, and you can view the entries.

 ## Noteworthy

 * Since player `ID` numbers are unique, an `ID` of a deleted player will never